nosas/blog/deep_learning_python/ch3/article.md

 <figure class="right"`>
     <img src="img/keras_hierarchy.png" style="width:50%;"/>
-    <figcaption>Keras is built on top of Tensorflow, which uses CPU/GPU/TPU to perform calculations</figcaption>
+    <figcaption>Keras is built on top of TensorFlow, which uses CPU/GPU/TPU to perform calculations</figcaption>
 </figure>

 Keras is a high-level deep learning API built on top of TensorFlow.